tobyhinloopen/bbcode/README.md

 If you're using this gem in a rails project, I would recommend registering your handlers in an initializer.

+See examples in `spec/` folder for detailed examples of usage.

 Features:
 ---------
+See examples in `spec/` folder for list of working features.
 (todo: add list of features)

 Todo: